WABH: History

+The station first signed on November 17, 1962, with the call letters WFSR as a 500 watt daytimer.
 On December 1, 2008, WABH changed its format from oldies to sports.

 On January 31, 2016, WABH changed their format from sports to adult standards.

 Some time before the start of 2019, the station flipped to Nash Icon (adult country), picking up a format previously abandoned by WCKR, which Ichikawa would purchase in 2023.